alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/team-foundation-server-and-excel.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image-thumb18.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/08/image18.png)

-This means that you can edit all information of every workitem, and when you are finished you can press the â€œPublishâ€ button to send updated data to TFS.
+This means that you can edit all information of every workitem, and when you are finished you can press the *Publish* button to send updated data to TFS.
 This is useful for massive operations on works items, since working in excel is simplier and quickier respect to manage work items in visual studio.
 This is especially useful for project manager, or similar project figures that are not programmers and does not want to install visual studio only to manage workitems.

 Creating a new task is as simple as creating a new line on the worksheet, omitting the workitem id and then press publish, immediately you will see that the id field will be populated, thus confirming that new workitems are really added to tfs.